JoshuaScherer1996/shopping_list_app/README.md

 - Adding new items to the list.
 - Removing items from the list.
 - Validating user input.
+- Connecting user input with a realtime database (Firebase).

 ### Screenshots
 <div align="center">